Guess the Dinner: Have all the people

 sprouts for dinner, or squash, or both.

-The winner, or the person who most closely guesses the items on the
+The winner, or the person who most closely guesses the items on

-menu, gets a
+the menu, gets a

 taste test.

-Board Game Fun: Bring out the most kid-like
+Board Game Fun: Bring out the most

-board game you have.
+kid-like board game you have.
 This might be one that was just opened that morning or something you already have.

-Get the men in the house (not the boys, but grown men) to sit down
+Get the men in the house (not the boys, but grown men) to sit

-as the game goes on.
+princesses as the game goes on.

 As a secondary activity, pit the kids and dads against each other